MicrosoftDocs/visualstudio-docs/docs/test/use-ui-automation-to-test-your-code.md

 After you've created your coded UI test, you can edit it by using any of the following tools in Visual Studio:

-- **Coded UI Test Builder:** Use the Coded UI Test Builder to add additional controls and validation to your tests.
+- Use **Coded UI Test Builder** to add additional controls and validation to your tests.
 See the section [Adding controls and validating their properties](#VerifyingCodeUsingCUITGenerateAssertions) in this topic.

-- **Coded UI Test Editor:** The Coded UI Test Editor lets you easily modify your coded UI tests.
-Using the Coded UI Test Editor, you can locate, view, and edit your test methods.
+- **Coded UI Test Editor** lets you easily modify your coded UI tests.
+Using **Coded UI Test Editor**, you can locate, view, and edit your test methods.
 You can also edit UI actions and their associated controls in the UI control map.
 For more information, see [Editing Coded UI Tests Using the Coded UI Test Editor](../test/editing-coded-ui-tests-using-the-coded-ui-test-editor.md).

 - **Code Editor:**